woestreich/ocean_biodiversity/README.md

 The analysis.Rmd script included here expects the obis parquet file to be saved to the "data" directory of this repository.

-Full paper co-author list:
+Full paper co-author list: William K. Oestreich, Max F. Czapansky, Kakani Katija, Nicholas R. Record, Melissa S. Chapman
-William K. Oestreich
-Max F. Czapansky
-Kakani Katija
-Nicholas R. Record
-Melissa S. Chapman